-In November 2020 – as the second wave of covid infections crested over Europe – I found myself driving 418 kilometres through the night to report on the hearing in Case C-401/19 at the Court of Justice of the European Union in Luxembourg.
+In November 2020 – as the second wave of covid infections crested over Europe – I found myself driving 418 kilometers through the night to report on the hearing in Case C-401/19 at the Court of Justice of the European Union in Luxembourg.
 At the hearing — which constituted a pivotal moment in the discussion about the implementation of Article 17 of the Copyright directive — I was one of only two accredited members of the press and the only one writing for a free access publication (the other wrote for a paywalled trade publication).
 Apart from the two of us, the hearing was attended by a small group of lawyers who were following the proceedings to privately report back to their industry clients (both entertainment industry and online platforms).
-And otherwise the spacious halls of Europe’s highest court were largely deserted.
+And otherwise, the spacious halls of Europe’s highest court were largely deserted.

-So I settled behind my laptop and engaged in a furious sprint of note taking (not necessarily an easy task given the multilingual nature of proceedings at the CJEU) and published what still is the only(!) publicly available report of the hearing.
+So I settled behind my laptop and engaged in a furious sprint of note-taking (not necessarily an easy task given the multilingual nature of proceedings at the CJEU) and published what still is the only(!) publicly available report of the hearing.

 Last week’s decision of the Court to finally start streaming its public proceedings is extremely welcome.
 Justice and democracy do not flourish in darkness and scenarios in which public access to the deliberations on fundamental rights is dependent on random activists being able to drive across borders are not conducive to trust in our democratic institutions.

 The decision to embrace streaming has likely been in the making for quite some time.
-Back in November 2020 after the hearing, I expressed my frustration about the senseless refusal to stream the hearing to the court’s extremely friendly and helpful press officer, who turned out to be just as frustrated with this situation as I was.
+Back in November 2020, after the hearing, I expressed my frustration about the senseless refusal to stream the hearing to the court’s extremely friendly and helpful press officer, who turned out to be just as frustrated with this situation as I was.
 He also hinted that there were discussions ongoing among the judges and that he and his colleagues were pushing for more openness.
-As it is well known, the wheels of justice turn slowly but it is good to see that the court has finally realised it does indeed make sense “to facilitate the public’s access to its judicial activity” by streaming its proceedings online.
+As it is well known, the wheels of justice turn slowly, but it is good to see that the court has finally realized it does indeed make sense “to facilitate the public’s access to its judicial activity” by streaming its proceedings online.